 Before you fully decide on a product, it’s important to get a sense of who your potential customer are.
 You don’t want to find out too late that all the people that would be potentially interested in your product live somewhere you can’t ship to or can’t purchase (i.e. kids without credit cards).

-Traditionally if there were some major players in the market, we could use channels like Quantcast, Alexa and Compete to find out more about the demographic information of our potential target market.
+Traditionally if there were some major players in the market, we could use channels like Quantcast and Alexa to find out more about the demographic information of our potential target market.
 It’s difficult in our case because there aren’t really any major competitors with websites to analyze.
 As we mentioned before, the market for coconut oil hair care products is currently pretty fragmented.

 To get a better idea of our potential target customers, we took to Twitter.
 From our last post we know that everyday there are approximately 150-250 Tweets that mention the keywords “coconut oil for hair” so we took a closer look at who exactly these people are that are talking about coconut oil for hair.
 From this analysis, and as we expected, the people on Twitter talking about our product idea were overwhelmingly female.
 Based on credible profile images, we can assume the average age is 18-35.

 We also know from Google Trends where our target customer predominantly live:

 From this information we know we can easily reach our potential customers and in general, we know this particular demographic isn’t adverse or shy about spending money online.

 Product based criteria

 Now that we have reviewed our market based criteria and feel confident in the market, the direction it’s going and our target customers, it’s time to consider factors surrounding the actual product itself.

 Product based criteria deal directly with the product’s viability.
 These criteria can help you get a better understanding of what your product’s strengths are and potential pitfalls to be aware of.